-In private practice for more than 35 years in Westport, Connecticut, Dr. Spring is a recipient of the Connecticut Psychological Association’s Award for Distinguished Contribution to the Practice of Psychology and the Connecticut Marriage and Family Therapy’s Award for Distinguished Service to Families.
+In private practice for 44 years in Westport, Connecticut, Dr. Spring is a recipient of the Connecticut Psychological Association’s Award for Distinguished Contribution to the Practice of Psychology and the Connecticut Marriage and Family Therapy’s Award for Distinguished Service to Families.

 Dr. Spring received her B.A. from Brandeis University, magna cum laude; her Ph.D. in clinical psychology from the University of Connecticut, and her post-graduate training from Aaron Beck, M.D., at the Center for Cognitive Therapy at the University of Pennsylvania.
 A former clinical supervisor in the Department of Psychology at Yale University, she often serves as a guest expert in the national media (Good Morning America, NPR, The New York Times, Huffington Post, Sirius XM Radio, and others).

 Dr. Spring trains hundreds of therapists each year and is known for the richness and originality of her clinical skills.
-She presents regularly at venues such as The Smithsonian Institute, Harvard’s Continuing Education Conferences, Smith College School of Social Work, and Kripalu Institute, as well as at annual conferences of psychologists and marriage and family therapists.
-She and her husband have four sons and five grandchildren.
+She presents regularly at venues such as The Smithsonian Institute, Harvard’s Continuing Education Conferences, Smith College School of Social Work, The Milton Erickson Couples Conference, J & K Seminars, and Kripalu Institute, as well as at annual conferences of psychologists and marriage and family therapists.
+She and her husband have four sons and eight grandchildren.

 After the Affair - 3rd EditionThis new edition includes an afterword in which the author answers patients’ troubling, often provocative, questions regarding their affair recovery.